 As you can see, there are many herbs and healthy nutrients that can be used to treat and prevent kidney stones.
 We hope this list gives you a good insight into how all of these work and why they may be good for your kidney health.

-However, keep in mind that kidney stones can only be treated at home for so long.
+However, keep in mind that kidney stones can only be treated at home for so long and at their initial phase.
 If you notice your symptoms aren’t going away or are even getting worse, contact your doctor.
-Depending on the type of your stones, you might need a specific drug that will help you fight kidney stones faster and more efficiently.
+Depending on the type of your stones, you might need a specific drug or intervention that will help you fight kidney stones faster and more efficiently.